Samsung/Tizen.NET/_posts/2020-02-03-Using-a-Custom-Font-to-Your-XamarinForms-Tizen-Application.md

 We added Tizen support, and now there is no need to write code to use the fonts.
 You can also choose from any of thousands of available fonts and use them in your Xamarin.Forms Tizen application.

-> **NOTE**: This change will be effective as of [Xamarin.Forms 4.5.0 Pre Release 2](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.187-pre2) or higher.
+> **NOTE**: This change is effective as of [Xamarin.Forms 4.5.0 Pre Release 2](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.187-pre2) or higher.

 In this blog, we will describe how to use custom embedded fonts in Xamarin.Forms Tizen applications.